diademiemi/Lineation/wiki/commands.md

 - `/lineation line <name> option removecommand <number>` - Removes a command by number
 - `/lineation line <name> option laps <number>` - Amount of times players have to go through the course before winning
   (This requires at least one checkpoint to be set, place them appropriately around your course)
-- `/lineation line <name> option messagereach <all/world/disabled>` - Sets who the announcement messages will target
+- `/lineation line <name> option messagereach <all/area/world/number/disabled>` - Sets if messages will target all players, players in the area, players in the world, players a certain distance from the center of the area or send no messages.
 - `/ineation line <name> option gamemodes <survival,adventure>` - Comma seperated list of gamemodes players have to be in to be counted
 - `/lineation line <name> option illegalarea add` - Adds an area that will teleport players to the start line if teleport illegalarea is set to true
 - `/lineation line <name> option illegalarea remove <number/all>` - Removes an illegal area